Skip to main content

 I strive to establish a powerful, therapeutic, nonjudgmental alliance built on compassion and respect which in turn helps the collaborative process be much more individualized and strength-based.

-Julia Covilli, MSW, LMSW
+Julia Covilli, MSW, LCSW

 Julia Osborne